kubapl2004gmail/FNF-FANMADE-CHROMATIC-SCALES/README.txt

 THIS IS MEANT FOR FL STUDIO CAUSE IDK HOW OTHER PROGRAMS WORK SO INSTRUCTIONS MIGHT VARY

-It should be seperated into 3 files, Chromatics, Characters, And soundfonts.
+It should be seperated into 2 files, Chromatics, And Characters.

 Explaing what shit means:

-Soundfonts: A soundfont (.SF2) Is a file similar to the slicex file but you need a seperate pluginn, "Fruity Soundfont Player" Is required which means you need to switch to 32 bit fl studio to use it

 Chroms: In each chromatic folder there should be 3 audio files, "CharacterName Chrom short" "CharacterName Chrom short alt" and "CharacterName Chrom long"
 Some won't have an alt audio file meaning it only has one vowel, The alt audio files have the same note length as the normal short exept with vowels switched around.